alt-magick/WAV-Editor/README.md

 The CSV file shows the values of the right and left channels in a WAV.

-As well as the time in seconds for each sample:
+As well as the time in seconds for each sample.
 <br><br>
+Your csv file should look like this:

 Sample, Time, Channel1, Channel2